SynCL: A Synergistic Training Strategy with Instance-Aware Contrastive Learning for End-to-End Multi-Camera 3D Tracking: Methodology

+\textbf{Hybrid Matching.} End-to-end \textit{tracking-by-attention} paradigm trackers rely on one-to-one assignment for both object and track queries.
+In the S-decoder, assignment of object queries $\mathbf{\sigma}^{obj}_{s}$ can be obtained by performing the Hungarian algorithm between predictions and new-born targets, while assignment of track queries $\mathbf{\sigma}^{trk}_{s}$ is consistent with the assigned IDs, which is formulated as:

+where the $g_{new}$ and $g_{pst}$ are $M$ new-born and $N$ persistent ground truths (GTs). $\mathcal{C}_{match}$ is the matching cost between predictions and GTs. $\sigma(\cdot)$ is the optimal permutation of $M$ or $N$ indices, where $k_{th}$ ground truth target is assigned to $\sigma(k)_{th}$ prediction.
+Each query corresponds to a ground-truth target and vice versa.
+The track queries corresponding to disappearing targets are not assigned labels.
+Following~\cite{detr3d,petrv2}, we utilize a combination of the classification score and the 3D box as the matching cost metric, which is formulated as:

-In the U-decoder, we maintain the identity-guided principle for track queries, but perform one-to-many greedy matching for object queries with consistent ground-truth targets $\mathbf{\overline{Y}}_{t,cs}$, i.e., one ground-truth target corresponds to multiple object queries.
-The two types of queries are fed into the shared predictor and supervised in a hybrid manner according to the assigned labels:
+In the C-decoder, we maintain the identity-guided principle for track queries to avoid ambiguity.
+However, lacking the NMS effect of self-attention, object queries in C-decoder tend to output multiple similarity predictions.
+To improve the quality of candidate boxes and boost the detection of lost targets, we perform the one-to-many assignment for object queries in C-decoder with persistent GTs, i.e., one ground-truth target corresponds to multiple object queries: